 ...
-Parameters to pass to join wide, i.e. assay name to extract feature abundance from and gene prefix, for shape="wide"
+Parameters to pass to join wide, i.e. assay name to extract feature abundance

 This function extracts information for specified features and returns the information in either long or wide format.

 A 'tidySingleCellExperiment' object containing information for the specified features.